-Note: This Administrative Policy #600-11 Student Housing is being waived for the 2021-2022 academic year which begins July 1, 2021 and extends through June 30, 2022.
+Note: This Administrative Policy #600-11 Student Housing is being waived for 2022-2023 academic year which begins July 1, 2022 and extends through June 30, 2023.
 Students receiving Pratt Community College scholarship awards for 2021-2022 are not required to live in the residence halls as part of their scholarship award agreement.
-This action is being taken to provide students an option for their living arrangements in light of the COVID-19 Pandemic.
+This action is being taken to provide students with an option for their living arrangements in light of the COVID-19 Pandemic.